borbware/unity-basics-course/project-management/4-scrum.md

 ## Why Scrum for game development?

-* Scrum creates conditions to achieve greatness through its practices and principles
+* Through its practices and principles, Scrum creates conditions to achieve great results
-* Scrum isn't magic: you need to continuously enforce its practices in action
 * Scrum gives agency to team members: meeting the goal is a team effort
 * Scrum creates transparency: problems get addressed early
+* Scrum isn't magic: you need to continuously enforce its practices in action

 ---